mirouhml/mv-space-travellers/README.md

 # Space Travellers' Hub

-This is a website about space missions and rockets.
+This is a web application for a company that provides commercial and scientific space travel services.
+The application will use real live data from the SpaceX API, and it will allow users to book rockets and join selected space missions.

 ![localhost_3000_mv-space-travellers](https://user-images.githubusercontent.com/20567503/162003030-067de73b-d04e-40ec-a8f8-65e2993db821.png)
 ![localhost_3000_mv-space-travellers (1)](https://user-images.githubusercontent.com/20567503/162003017-27cb5eba-e497-43b6-81c1-00cce2d7ffdc.png)